ashishsober/Backend-express-with-MongoDB/README.md

 ## Steps to be followed while giving build in AWS environment.

-	Log in from putty

-		* ubuntu@ec2-34-209-31-131.us-west-2.compute.amazonaws.com
-		* and browse the .ppk file and hit OPEN

 	In cmd prompt,steps to be followed

 		* cd /project/Backend-express-with-mongo